Advising for New Undergraduate International Students

-Step 5: Review the General Education or Global Citizenship requirements.
-You can determine which requirements you will need to fulfill here.
-Write down the course number and titles of general education/GCP courses you may be interested in taking.
-Many first-semester freshmen take one or two courses that fulfill general education requirements in their first year of study.
+Step 5: Review the Global Citizenship requirements.
+Write down the course number and titles of GCP courses you may be interested in taking.
+Many first-semester freshmen take one or two courses that fulfill these requirements in their first year of study.

 Step 6: Using the notes you wrote down about majors and courses of interest, search the Course Schedule online to check if the course/s are available in your first semester.
 See the instructions for Creating a Schedule for additional information.
 (Please note that first year students may not take 8 week night classes during the first semester.)
 Write down a list of the course numbers, titles, and SECTION numbers for classes you would like to take.